1. Introduction to Au Ver à Soie Silk Threads

 Adapting to Dye Variations:

-• Store silk in sealed containers to protect from moisture and dust.
+- Store silk in sealed containers away from moisture and dust.

-• Maintain even tension while stitching; avoid abrupt pulls to keep silk smooth and prevent puckering.
+- Maintain even stitching tension to prevent puckering.

 Production Insights:

-• Modern degumming and precise twisting ensure thread uniformity and sheen.
+- Modern degumming and precise twisting improve uniformity and sheen.

 9. Conclusion: Mastering Silk Embroidery